2018 Annual Chapter Meeting: Stevens Point, Wisconsin

-The Ninth Annual Chapter Meeting of the Midwest-Great Lakes Chapter of the Society for Ecological Restoration will be held in Grand Rapids, Michigan from March 24 to March 26, 2017.
-This year’s meeting theme is Assembling the Restoration Community.
+The Tenth Annual Chapter Meeting of the Midwest-Great Lakes Chapter of the Society for Ecological Restoration will be held at the Holiday Inn Stevens Point-Convention Center in Stevens Point, Wisconsin from April 20 to April 22, 2018.

-61 Contributed Oral and Poster Presentations – Presenters from nine states (Illinois, Iowa, Indiana, Michigan, Minnesota, Ohio, Wisconsin, Missouri, Nebraska) and the District of Columbia will share their experiences involving prairie, forest, savanna, stream, wetland, and lake restoration.
-Presentation topics include invasive species control, use of fire, evaluating restoration techniques, overviews of restoration designs, and more!
+59 Contributed Oral and Poster Presentations: Presenters from ten states (Illinois, Iowa, Indiana, Michigan, Minnesota, Ohio, Wisconsin, Maine, Kentucky, Virginia) and the District of Columbia will share their experiences involving prairie, forest, savanna, stream, wetland, and lake restoration.
+Presentation topics include invasive species control, use of prescribed fire, evaluating restoration techniques, overviews of restoration designs, and more!

 See summaries of Past Annual Meetings.